saverymax/optimal-design-data-integration/doc/source/installation.md

 # Installation

+## Dependencies

 The R package versions used in this work are listed below.
 All results reported in the paper were generated from code using these software versions.
-The script for the applied runs requires a few extra spatial packages.
+The script for the applied work requires a few extra spatial packages.

 - cmdstanr: 0.5.2
 - openxlsx: 4.2.5